 The owner of the copyright protected material (ie the author, photographer or commissioner of the original work) has the authority to issue a cease and desist letter.
 If the infringing use is on a social media website or popular internet website, look to the TERMS or TERMS OF USE agreement posted to the website (usually a clickable at the bottom of the page) for step by step instructions on how to draft your cease and desist letter.
 Generally, the ‘Terms of Use’ on a reputable website provide a clear outline of the information that needs to be included in your letter.
 Click on the ‘Terms of Use’; scroll down to the ‘Protecting Copyright and Intellectual Property’ section; use the language provided; and give the requested information to the provided contact.

 A cease and desist letter is only effective if it is sent by the owner of the work.
 A funny scenario surfaced recently, when a news agency sent a cease and desist letter requesting that a photograph taken by a monkey be removed from a website.
 But hold on… who owns the copyright in a monkey’s self portrait anyway?!?
 Evidently, a monkey in a national park in Indonesia picked up a photographer’s camera and snapped a few pictures.
-(One of them is this hilarious self portrait of the monkey.
-See above or take a look at –> http://www.techdirt.com/articles/20110706/00200314983/monkey-business-can-monkey-license-its-copyrights-to-news-agency.shtml .)
+(One of them is a hilarious self portrait of the monkey.
+Take a look at –> http://www.techdirt.com/articles/20110706/00200314983/monkey-business-can-monkey-license-its-copyrights-to-news-agency.shtml.)

 Since, the news agency didn’t employ the monkey or own the monkey, nor did it license the monkey’s work… the cease and desist letter that it sent… doesn’t have much oomph.